 Thank you for volunteering to serve as a proctor.
-Proctors serve as additional monitors to help test administrators assure that testing occurs fairly.
+Proctors serve as additional monitors to help test administrators assure that correct testing policies and procedures are followed, which ensures a fair and equitable testing experience for all students.

-Proctors are responsible adult community members (i.e., age 18 or older and not enrolled as a student in the K-12 public school system), school staff, or school system staff.
+Proctors are responsible adult community members (i.e., age 18 or older and not enrolled as a student in the K-12 public school system), school staff, or public school system staff.